microsoft/LightGBM/docs/GPU-Targets.rst

 However, using a bad combination of ``gpu_platform_id`` and ``gpu_device_id`` will lead to a **crash** (you will lose your entire session content).
 Beware of it.

+Your system might have multiple GPUs from different vendors ("platforms") installed.
+You can use the `clinfo`_ utility to identify the GPUs on each platform.
+On Ubuntu, you can install ``clinfo`` by executing ``sudo apt-get install clinfo``.
+On Windows, you can find a list of your OpenCL devices using the utility `GPUCapsViewer`_.
+If you have a discrete GPU by AMD/NVIDIA and an integrated GPU by Intel, make sure to select the correct ``gpu_platform_id`` to use the discrete GPU.

 CPU Only Architectures
 ----------------------